Siege of Chittorgarh (1567–1568): Aftermath

-The violent fate of Chittor turned to be a watershed in Akbar's conquest of north Indian plain and in his relations with the Rajput states.
-The reduction of Chittor, brought almost all of the leading Rajput kingdoms under his sway who were hostile towards him prior the battle.
+The violent fate of Chittor turned out to be a watershed in Akbar's conquest of the north Indian plain and in his relations with the Rajput states.
+The reduction of Chittor, brought almost all of the leading Rajput kingdoms under his sway who were hostile towards him prior to the battle.
 However, Udai Singh II, the Rana of Mewar, continued to remain at large until his death four years later.
-His son Maharana Pratap lost the Battle of Haldighati.
-Though losing the entire Mewar until 1582, through guerrilla warfare, he managed to regain western Mewar until his death.
-In 1615 Amar Singh I, the son of Pratap Singh, accepted Mughal suzerainty and a year later Jahangir, as a goodwill gesture, allowed him entry in Chittor Fort under the condition that it will never be repaired, as it might be used a bastion for future rebellions.

 Traditions

-The Jauhar of 1568 is a part of regional legend and is locally remembered on the Hindu festival of Holi (on the day Chittor was sacked) as a day of Chittorgarh massacre by Akbar, with "the red color signifying the blood that flowed on that day".
+The Jauhar of 1568 is a part of the regional legend and is locally remembered on the Hindu festival of Holi (on the day Chittor was sacked) as a day of Chittorgarh massacre by Akbar, with "the red colour signifying the blood that flowed that day".

 In popular culture

-Mughal conquest of Chittor was part of Sony television series Bharat Ka Veer Putra – Maharana Pratap based on life of Maharana Pratap.
-The series depicted the besieging of fort in over twenty episodes tittled as Chittor par Sankat.
+Mughal conquest of Chittor was part of Sony television series Bharat Ka Veer Putra – Maharana Pratap based on the life of Maharana Pratap.
+The series depicted the besieging of the fort in over fifty episodes titled Chittor par Sankat.